wessenstam/era_db_all/index.rst

 - Introductions
 - Lab Setup
+- Postgress

+  - Provision a PostgresSQL Server
+  - Clone a PostgresSQL Server

+- Oracle

+  - Register an Oracle Server
+  - Deploy an Oracle Server
+  - Patch an Oracle Server
+  - Refresh a cloned Oracle Server

+- Microsoft SQL Server

+  - Register a MS SQl Server
-- Provisioning a DB
+  - Deploy a MS SQL Server with Era
-- Cloning a DB
+  - Refresh a cloned MS SQL Database

 Optional labs:

-- Era API Explorer (Only for Oracel and Postgress)
+- Era API Explorer (Only for Oracle and Postgress)
+- MS SQL Server Performance testing using HammerDB in relation to the MS SQL Best Practices Guide

 Introductions
 +++++++++++++